Public liability insurance

 What is public liability insurance?

-It's designed to cover the cost of any compensation payouts you’re ordered to pay, as well as any legal fees you end up owing.
+It's designed to cover the cost of any disputes, compensation pay-outs you’re ordered to pay and any legal fees you end up owing.

 And ‘the public’ doesn’t just mean passers by.
 It includes: